Submitted by: MaryAnn Kohl Unit: Printmaking Lesson: Bubble Wrap Prints Age Level: Toddlers and up

-Easy Art idea from First Art: Art Experiences for Toddlers and Twos, a book of art for toddlers, but all kids love bubble wrap prints!
+Easy Art idea from First Art, a book of art for toddlers, but all kids love bubble wrap prints!
 In a nutshell, spread paint on bubble wrap and then press paper onto the bubble wrap to lift a print.
 Full directions below:

 Bubble Wrap Print

 Bubble wrap is fun to explore, feeling the puffy bubble pouches and noisily popping them.
 After exploring, bubble wrap becomes an intriguing printing material with unusually beautiful results.

 Cover a table with newspaper, if needed, then place a sheet of bubble wrap on the table, taping down corners to hold.

 Place a shallow baking pan next to the bubble wrap.
 Put several puddles of different colors of paint in the pan.
 Place a paintbrush next to the pan.
 If needed, place loops of masking tap to keep it from sliding around the table.

 Have a stack of extra paper handy for multiple prints.
 Be sure the paper is larger than the wrap.